Confessions of a PAC Eligible: Trends Observed and Lessons Learned to Help You Master PAC Outreach

 Imagine you are a hard-working employee in a promising career at a company you love.
 But then one day, out of nowhere, you’re asked to donate to the company’s employee PAC.

 “Woah, woah, woah.
 What’s a PAC,” you may think.
 Or, if you know what the PAC is, you may still have questions: “Where does the money I donate actually go?
 Why should I dedicate a portion of my hard-earned paycheck so that my company can meddle in politics?”

-If you are reading this, you probably understand why the PAC is important to your company.
-You see the value of contributing and have witnessed firsthand the legislative accomplishments that have come as a result of your company’s political engagement on an issue.
+If you’re reading this, you probably understand why the PAC is important to your company.
+You see the value in contributing and have witnessed firsthand the legislative accomplishments that have come as a result of your company’s political engagement on an issue.
 Unfortunately, political apathy, distrust of a company mixing business and politics, and a general lack of understanding of what a PAC actually is are all challenges every employee PAC must overcome to be successful.